schapman1974/tinymongo/README.md

 Current Requirements:
    TinyDB  https://github.com/msiemens/tinydb

 This module is to attempt to add support for mongodb old and newer versions.
-Currently I have tested against version 3.2.4 of pymongo for this version.
-Most likely there are plenty of bugs in this alpha version so work with me.
+Currently I have tested side by side with  version 3.2.4 of pymongo for this version.
+Most likely there are a few bugs in this alpha version so work with me.
+I do have it working on a small project I am working on.

 Example:
 ```python